-If the is consecutively used times for generation of , is reset to only for that priority class for which is consecutively used times for generation of .
-Is selected by eNB from the set of values {1, 2, …,8} for each priority class .
+- If the CWp=CWmax,p is consecutively used K times for generation of Ninit, CWp is reset to CWmin,p only for that priority class p for which CWp=CWmax,p is consecutively used K times for generation of Ninit.
+K is selected by eNB/gNB from the set of values {1, 2, …,8} for each priority class p∈1,2,3,4.

-4.1.5 Energy detection threshold adaptation procedure
+4.1.5 Energy detection threshold adaptation procedures

-An eNB accessing a carrier on which LAA Scell(s) transmission(s) are performed, shall set the energy detection threshold () to be less than or equal to the maximum energy detection threshold .
+An eNB/gNB accessing a channel on which transmission(s) are performed, shall set the energy detection threshold (XThresh) to be less than or equal to the maximum energy detection threshold XThresh_max.

-is determined as follows:
+XThresh_max is determined as follows:

-- If the absence of any other technology sharing the carrier can be guaranteed on a long term basis (e.g. by level of regulation) then:
+- If the absence of any other technology sharing the channel can be guaranteed on a long-term basis (e.g. by level of regulation) then: